Frequently Asked Questions

 What happens if I’m significantly late to a session, or miss a session?

-We require that if you commit to a Quest Therapy Group, that you make your best efforts to attend.
+We ask that if you commit to a Quest session that you make your best efforts to attend.
 Your party needs you!

 Typically if there is a session where an emergency or unforeseen event pops up, there is one grace incident where there’s no charge or fee for missing the session.
-Life happens, emergencies happen, we understand and can extend grace one time.
+Life happens, emergencies happen, we understand and can extend grace one time without charge.

-More than a single missed session, late joining of session (more than 20 minutes late), continued or repeated disconnections from the call/game without remedy or late cancels/no-shows will incur a $75 fee per incident.
-If you paid a one-time fee for all sessions, there will be no refund for missed sessions (as the initial rate was discounted).
+More than a single missed session, late joining of session (more than 20 minutes late), continued or repeated disconnections from the call/game without remedy or late cancels/no-shows will result in a full charge with no refund.
+This resets every calendar year, with a new grace incident extended beginning every new January.

-We only have a maximum of 6 spots at the game table per group, this fee is present to encourage Players to honor their commitment not just to the game, but to themselves and their fellow group members.
+We only have 4-5 maximum spots at the virtual game table per group, this policy is to encourage Players to honor their commitment not just to the game, but to themselves and their fellow group members.

 I have an issue with another Player in the group, what should I do?